 Third Party, Fire & Theft

-Adds fire and theft protection for your BMW.
-May suit BMWs worth $5,000-$15,000 where theft risk is a concern.
+Adds fire and theft protection.
+May suit BMWs valued $5,000-$15,000 - particularly older 3 Series models where theft risk is higher.

 • Third-party property damage